Outsourcing Business Processes

 Outsourcing core business processes may save you money, note I suggest the word may.
 The success of the process and its overall effectiveness must be clearly defined and managed and there are some guidelines to consider here!

-An outsourcing partner can give you flexibility and help you manage growth; ultimately it affords your business benefits by giving you access to outside expertise and technologies without you having to make massive investments in infrastructure change and maintenance.
-Overall, outsourcing can be scaled to suit the changing needs of your business.
+An outsourcing partner can give you flexibility and the help you need to manage growth this is offset with the benefits you derive by offering your business access to outside expertise and technologies without having to make massive investments in infrastructure change and maintenance.
+Outsourcing can be scaled to suit the changing needs of your business.

 1. Will outsourcing allow my business to focus on its strengths?